Embed This Data

 - $28.1 billion

 - 1.6% growth

 - Inflation (CPI):

 - FDI Inflow:

 Cyprus has been emerging from a severe economic recession compounded by the collapse of its financial system in 2013.
-Economic policy has focused mainly on the fiscal discipline, structural reforms, and privatization required by the bailout program.
-Following the banking sector’s recovery, Cyprus lifted all capital controls in April 2015.
+Economic policy has focused mainly on improving fiscal discipline and other structural reforms.
+Ending its IMF bailout program before term, Cyprus has made a considerable economic adjustment and turned around its economy.

 The top personal income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
 Other taxes include a value-added tax and a real estate tax.
-The overall tax burden equals 31.8 percent of total domestic income.
-Government spending amounts to 41.9 percent of total domestic output.
-Public debt still exceeds the size of the economy, but budget deficits have averaged 2.1 percent of GDP.
+The overall tax burden equals 36.3 percent of total domestic income.
+Government spending has amounted to 41.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.1 percent of GDP.
 Public debt is equivalent to 108.7 percent of GDP.